Bengal minister quizzed after HC upholds order for CBI probe into illegal school appointments | Law-Order

 - India

-West Bengal minister Partha Chatterjee was on Wednesday evening quizzed for over three hours by the CBI in connection with alleged irregularities in government school appointments, which has snowballed into a major controversy, with Leader of Opposition in Assembly Suvendu Adhikari accusing him of ''masterminding the scam''.
+West Bengal minister Partha Chatterjee was on Wednesday evening quizzed for over three hours by the CBI in connection with the malpractices detected in government school appointments, which has snowballed into a major controversy in the state, with Leader of Opposition in Assembly Suvendu Adhikari accusing him of ''masterminding the scam''.

 Chatterjee appeared before CBI sleuths in the wake of an order by Calcutta High Court, which termed as ''public scam'' the irregularities made in the recruitment process.